heartcombo/devise/README.md

 config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
 ```

 You should restart your application after changing Devise's configuration options.
-Otherwise you'll run into strange errors like users being unable to login and route helpers being undefined.
+Otherwise, you will run into strange errors, for example, users being unable to login and route helpers being undefined.

 ### Controller filters and helpers